The title, Beyond Good Parenting, is the key and a very strong yet unique exhortation in and of itself. But what is meant by "beyond good"?

-But this does not leave us without recourse to change problematic behavior.
+This does not leave us without recourse to change problematic behavior.
 Behavioral issues among family members, as in other areas of life, are not to be ignored.
-But now, a new context for assessing behavior is proposed, allowing desires to be shared and adjustments to be requested without a threat of loss of intimacy, agency, or belonging.
-In this context, changes in behavior, whether parental or child, occur at choice and with no or only short-lived emotional upsets.
+But now, a new context, a new language, for assessing behavior is proposed, allowing desires to be shared and adjustments to be requested without a threat of loss of intimacy, agency, or belonging.
+In this context, changes in behavior, whether parental or child, occur at choice and with no or only short-lived emotional upsets (change frequently causes upsets).
 Living with each other becomes a life-long learning, growing, and fulfilling partnership, saving hundreds of hours over our parenting lifetime that are normally spent on disciplinary strategies, and energy spent attempting to avoid guilt, frustration with a lack of appreciation and fulfillment.

 And as parents and children participate with others outside of their family, the possibility of diversity and interdependence is revealed - everywhere.

 Final comment: the knowledge is in the book.
-Success in your family is guaranteed with support: mentoring, individual coaching or group discussion (recommended).
+Success in your family requires, is guaranteed with, support: mentoring, individual coaching or group discussion (recommended).